 Post your loglines.
 Get and give feedback.

-After Nazis invade Denmark in WW2, a Danish winemaker and his French wife join the resistance and discover how far ordinary people will go to protect their family, friends, and each other.
+Based on a true story: A Danish winemaker and his French wife join Denmark’s resistance against Germany’s WW2 military invasion and discover how far ordinary people will go to protect their family, friends, and each other.

 SYNOPSIS:

-1925 Berlin; German citizens continue to suffer from the aftermath of their country’s defeat in WW1.
-Paul, a young Dane, graduates from distiller training in Berlin alongside his German friend Hans.
-Hoping to follow in his late father’s footsteps as a wine merchant, Paul travels to Paris, meets Raydy, a spirited French woman who becomes the love of his life.
-Paul accepts a job to export Bordeaux wines in Venezuela and Columbia.
-After a rough start in South America, Paul returns to France a success, marries Raydy, and builds a peaceful family with their daughters, Mado and Vivi.
+1925 Berlin.
+German citizens continue to suffer from the aftermath of their country’s defeat in WW1.
+Paul, a young Dane eager to take on the world, graduates from distiller training in Berlin alongside his German friend Hans.
+Wanting to follow in his late father’s footsteps as a wine merchant, Paul travels to Paris to find work, meets Raydy, a vibrant French woman, and falls in love.
+Paul accepts a job to sell Bordeaux wines in South America; months later he returns to France a success, marries Raydy, and builds a peaceful life with their daughters, Mado and Vivi.

-1939, Paul and Raydy listen to Hitler give speeches on BBC radio as Nazi military power expands.
-They believe their country will remain neutral if a second war breaks out… until April 9th 1940, when Germany invades Denmark.
+1939, Paul and Raydy listen to Hitler on BBC radio as German military power expands.
+They believe their country will remain neutral if a second war breaks out… until April 9th 1940, when Nazis invade Denmark.
 Wehrmacht soldiers patrol the streets.
 Ordinary life dissolves into quiet fear.
-As the occupation tightens, Paul witnesses growing SS and Schalburg Corps brutality, culminating in the senseless killing of an unarmed student during a nighttime sabotage.
-The moment affects him deeply; he can no longer remain passive.
-Drawn into the resistance by his friend Skipper, Paul offers his home as a safe house and secretly assists Jewish families to escape to Sweden.
-Raydy refuses to relocate to a friend’s house in the country with Mado and Vivi.
-She stays with Paul and becomes his partner in hiding fugitives, smuggling a radio-phone into Copenhagen, and lying to Gestapo.
+As the occupation tightens, Paul witnesses growing brutality—culminating in the senseless killing of an unarmed student.
+The moment affects Paul deeply; he can no longer remain passive.
+Drawn into the resistance by his friend Skipper, Paul offers his home as a safe house and assists Jewish families escape to Sweden.
+Raydy, whose main priority is her family’s safety, voices her concern over Paul's involvement.
+Mado and Vivi are sent to a friend’s house in the country.
+Raydy, anxious and afraid, refuses to leave, tells Paul, “A single man living alone will be considered suspicious.”
+She becomes his partner in hiding fugitives, smuggling a radio-phone into Copenhagen, and lying to Gestapo.

 By 1944, German crackdowns grow harsher.
-During nationwide strikes and violent street clashes, Paul is warned his name is circulating.
-A resistance contact named Holger is caught with a gun wrapped in parcel paper, taken to Nazi headquarters and beaten; exposing Paul’s involvement.
-Arrested and interrogated by a Danish Nazi collaborator and the Gestapo, Paul is also beaten but refuses to give them the information they seek.
-Meanwhile, his home is raided by Gestapo where Raydy is interrogated under threat of knife; she reveals nothing despite the threat to her life.
-Paul is transferred to Vestre Prison, then the Frøslev internment camp, and finally the Neuengamme concentration camp, where labor, starvation and daily cruelty against defenseless prisoners wears him down.
+During nationwide strikes and violent street clashes, Paul is warned that his name is circulating.
+Holger, a resistance contact is caught with a gun, taken to Nazi headquarters; exposing Paul as a member.
+Arrested and interrogated by a Danish Nazi collaborator, Paul is beaten but refuses to give them the information they seek.
+At the same time, the rental cottage where Raydy and Paul have been staying is raided.
+Raydy, interrogated under threat of knife, says nothing despite her fear.
+Paul is transferred to Vestre Prison, then Frøslev internment camp, and finally the Neuengamme concentration camp, where he quickly learns that his confident and determined nature will be viewed as disobedience in camp which carries the threat of death.
+He struggles to withhold assistance to fellow campmates while witnessing starvation and senseless cruelty against them.
+When a Russian he befriends in the camp is on the verge of death, Paul’s sense of compassion and justice outweighs the personal cost to himself and he steps up to save him.

 Rated this logline